phalcon/documentation/docs/di.md

 | `parameter` | Represents a literal value to be passed as parameter | `['type' => 'parameter', 'value' => 1234]`                                        |
 | `service`   | Represents another service in the service container  | `['type' => 'service', 'name' => 'request']`                                      |

 Resolving a service whose definition is complex may be slightly slower than simple definitions seen previously.
-However, these provide a more robust approach to defining and injecting services.
+However, these provide a more thorough approach to defining and injecting services.
 Mixing different types of definitions is allowed, and you can decide which way is the most appropriate for you to register the services according to the application needs.

 ### Array Syntax